ypaulsussman/learning-log/src/pages/blog/Zero to One.md

 The first step thinking clearly is to question what we think we know about the past.

-Four big lessons from the dot-com crash… still guide business thinking today:
+Four big lessons from the dot-com crash... still guide business thinking today:
 1. Make incremental advances
 2. Stay lean and flexible
 3. Improve on the competition